Menu

 Help to Buy in London

-Property prices in all boroughs of London are exceptionally higher than anywhere else in the country.
+Property prices in all boroughs of London are exceptionally high compared to anywhere else in the country.
 The government’s response was to increase the equity stake from 20% to 40%.
-The upper price cap of £600,000 on the property price is the same; the amount of equity is different.
+The upper price cap of £600,000 on the property price remains the same; the amount of equity differs.

 Instead of a 5% deposit, a 20% equity loan, and a 75% LTV mortgage – for London Help to Buy mortgages, you still need 5% deposit, and then the government will provide a 40% equity loan, meaning you’d only need a 55% LTV mortgage.